Kominato Station: History

 It was being considered for closure in March 1972 due to financial difficulties for the JNR, but the people of Hiranai successfully protested the motion to close the station.
 The current station building was opened on 1 September 1986—the station's 95th anniversary—replacing the one built in 1962.
 With the privatization of the JNR on 1 April 1987, the station came under the operational control of East Japan Railway Company (JR East).
 Beginning on 1 April 2004, the station building was operated by Jaster Co., Ltd., a subsidiary of JR East, with a ticketing window for ordinary tickets, express tickets, and reserved-seat tickets for all JR lines.

 On 4 December 2010, the Tōhoku Shinkansen was successfully extended north to Shin-Aomori Station from Hachinohe.
 As a result of the opening of the bullet train between the two stations, that section of the Tōhoku Main Line including this station was transferred to the Aoimori Railway Company from JR East on the same day.
 The exchange of management was celebrated by the government of Hiranai by the town hall offering free scallop and fish ball soup—a specialty of the town—to every person who visited Kominato Station on the day of the change.
 Under the management of the regional railway, the station is run as a part of a public–private partnership between the government of Aomori Prefecture and the Aoimori Railway Company.
 The station was renovated most recently in the summer of 2018.
 On 13 March 2021, the Shimokita service operated jointly by JR East and the Aoimori Railway between Aomori and Ōminato that stopped at Kominato Station was abolished.
+In March 2023 the operating hours for the station's ticket office were reduced, initially as a temporary measure, by closing the station at 2:00 pm rather than 3:10 pm and the end of all operations on Tuesdays, Thursdays, Saturdays, and Sundays.
+Two years later, the temporary change was made permanent.